opentap/opentap/README.md

 For a guide on how to develop using OpenTAP, check out our __[Developer Guide](https://doc.opentap.io/Developer%20Guide/Introduction/#introduction)__.
 Note the [source](https://github.com/opentap/opentap/tree/main/doc/Developer%20Guide) can be found on GitHub as well.

 ## Building OpenTAP
-Most users build plugins for OpenTAP but if you are interested in building OpenTAP yourself you can clone the git repository at https://github.com/opentap/opentap and build the OpenTAP.sln solution file.
+Most users build plugins for OpenTAP but if you are interested in building OpenTAP yourself you can clone the git repository at https://github.com/opentap/opentap and build the OpenTAP.slnx solution file.

 ### Microsoft Windows 10
 On Windows, Visual Studio 2022 or greater is needed to build.
 This can be done by opening the solution and pressing F5, or Ctrl-Shift-B.